Si9hence/starter-hugo-academic/content/authors/admin/_index.md

 I am currently an internship engineering under the supervision of Prof Yu Wang in [NICS-EFC](https://nicsefc.ee.tsinghua.edu.cn/) group at Tsinghua University.
 I am dedicated to uniting reinforcement learning and control for agile robotics.
 I received a 4-year Mphys in Physics degree at the University of Oxford at 2020.
 I then completed another master's degree in Scientific and Data Intensive Computing at the University College London at 2021.
-My ultimate goal is to empower robots to navigate **unstructured environments** with both **reliability and adaptability**.
+My research interest is to empower robots in navigating **unstructured environments** with both **reliability and adaptability**.
 By leveraging innovative data-driven methods, I aim to enhance robots' understanding of the physical world through interactive exploration.
 {style="text-align: justify;"}